sorki/github-actions-dhall/README.md

 #### `cabal.project.local.ci`

-If you want to set specific flags or options like `-Werror` only on ci and not in the local dev environment, you can add `cabal.project.local.ci` file which is copied to `cabal.project.local` during workflow run.
+If you want to set specific flags or options like `-Werror` only on CI and not in the local dev environment, you can add `cabal.project.local.ci` file which is copied to `cabal.project.local` during workflow run.